-- Advertise through friends, neighbours, and local veterinarians first.
+- Advertise through friends, neighbours and local veterinarians first.
 You increase the chances of finding a good home when you can check the references with someone you know.
-If your pet is a purebred dog, you can contact your dog’s breeder, or speak with the Ottawa Kennel Club to learn if there are any breed rescue groups in your area.
+If your pet is a purebred, you can contact your breeder, or check if there are any breed rescue groups in your area.
 If you are not successful, then try the newspaper.
 There are also Internet forums, such as Pet Finder.com, which allow users to post descriptions and pictures of pets looking for new homes.

 - Ask for a fee.
 This deters people who have made a spontaneous decision and may not be ready for the responsibility of a pet.
 In addition, people tend not to place as much value on something they have obtained for free.